Verdagraph/.github/profile/README.md

 A truly sustainable society requires many adaptations.
 Some are technological, including changes to what resources we depend on and what procceses we use to achieve our goals.
 Technological adaptations involve some combination of meeting our energy and material demands through sustainable resources and finding ways to reduce the amount of those resources required for the services we demand.
 Other adaptations are social, including changes to what our goals are and thus what services we demand and how we organize ourselves to meet them.
 Social adaptations involve the creation of human organization centered around solidarity, equality, and cooperation towards collective success and the equal interest of all individuals across species and generations.

 Almost all of these adaptations are interconnected, and massive in scope.
-VerdanTech focuses specifically on agriculture and its relation to ecology and the organization of human labour.
+Verdagraph focuses specifically on agriculture and its relation to ecology and the organization of human labour.

 <p align="right"><a href="#readme-top">back to top</a></p>